-Easter holiday: West Wales tourism operators optimistic
+Wales tourism: Optimism for Easter but foreign holidays could hit numbers

 - Published

-This will be the first Easter weekend with no Covid restrictions since 2019.
+Tourism bosses are looking forward to the first Easter in three years with no Covid restrictions - but some believe visitor numbers could be down on 2021.

-The body representing tourism businesses said operators were expecting trade to be similar to "2019 levels".

-Chairwoman of Visit Pembrokeshire, Jane Rees-Baynes, said there was "a definite sense of cautious optimism" among their members.
+Visit Pembrokeshire chairwoman Jane Rees-Baynes described "a definite sense of cautious optimism" among members.

+However, now foreign holidays are back on the agenda, she believes this could affect numbers at Welsh beauty spots.

+With travel abroad on hold during the pandemic, parts of Wales experienced a surge in UK visitors in 2020 and 2021.

 "This is the first Easter we've been open for three years and it's been lovely to welcome guests back.
-I think everybody has a very positive view for the Easter to come," she added.
+I think everybody has a very positive view for the Easter to come," Ms Rees-Baynes said.

 "With the world opening up, we probably won't get as many people here as last year."

-Tourism and hospitality businesses still face problems recruiting enough staff according to Mrs Rees-Baynes.
+Tourism and hospitality businesses still face problems recruiting enough staff, she added.

-"Staffing is the number one issue for the trade as a whole in Pembrokeshire, Wales and UK-wide.
+Ms Rees-Baynes said: "Staffing is the number one issue for the trade as a whole in Pembrokeshire, Wales and UK-wide.

 "There are less people in the market to get to work."